-This guide is provided to help you as a care partner, and any other care partners who may be involved, be prepared to care for someone after they receive a CARVYKTI[®] (ciltacabtagene autoleucel) infusion.
-The recovery phase after the infusion is a crucial time, and your role as a care partner will be to help the person you are caring for as they go through the recovery experience after they leave the care of the Certified Treatment Center where they received CARVYKTI[®].
+This guide is provided to help you as a caregiver, and any other care partners who may be involved, be prepared to care for someone after they receive a CARVYKTI® (ciltacabtagene autoleucel) infusion.
+The recovery phase after the infusion is a crucial time, and your role as a caregiver will be to help the person you are caring for as they go through the recovery experience after they leave the care of the certified healthcare facility where they received CARVYKTI®.

 It's normal to feel nervous or overwhelmed about what is expected of you.
-You and the other care partners can make all the difference in the world for the person you are caring for-with your time, encouragement, and practical support.
+You and your care partners can make all the difference in the world for the person you are caring for-with your time, encouragement, and practical support.